act-rules/act-rules.github.io/pages/design/atomic-template-empty.md

 - # (e.g. HTTP Messages, DOM Tree, CSS Styling, Accessibility Tree, Language, etc.,)

 authors:
-- # (full names as found in /_data/contributors.yml@master - if not yet listed, please have authors added to the list)
+- # (full names as found in `contributors` property in  `package.json` - if not yet listed, please have authors added to the list)
 ---

 ## Test Procedure